thycotic/ac-docs/pam/architecture.md

    * can scale according to the incoming traffic
 1. the monitoring of the applications

 ## Breaking Down the Services

-Access Control collection of micro-services that interact together.
+The access controllers are a collection of micro-services that interact together.
 Some are deployed on isolated hosts and some are clustered together.
 There are four (4) clusters of services:

 1. the panel services that consist of

    * the admin dashboard
    * the API
    * LDIFizer
 1. the proxy services that consist of

    * the SSH piper proxy
    * the RDP proxy
 1. the router service
-1. the Vault’s [1] secrets management service
+1. the vault’s secrets management service

 Each service is independently configured, deployed and managed.
 However, services that belong to the same cluster are deployed to the same hosts, thus must scale together.